Degree structure and studies

-Core studies (15 ECTS credits) include courses on technology and society, maintenance management, and power plant design.
+Core studies, 22 ECTS credits, include courses on technology and society, maintenance management, power plant design and applied mathematics.

-Alternative specialisation studies (7-30 ECTS credits) include courses on bioenergy and energy use in the forest industry, turbulence models, computational fluid dynamics, energy economics, renewable energy technology and nuclear power plant engineering.
+Alternative studies: bioenergy and energy use in the forest industry, turbulence models, computational fluid dynamics, energy economics, renewable energy technology, nuclear power plant engineering.

 The Master's thesis, 30 ECTS credits, is an advanced research project that students complete during their fourth semester.

 Double and triple degree studies for LUT degree students

 The programme also offers a possibility for double or triple degree studies.
 Students admitted to the double or triple degree programme receive a degree certificate from two or three universities after they have fulfilled the degree requirements of all universities involved.

 Students admitted to complete the Master's degree in this Master's programme at LUT may apply to the double degree programme with the Peter the Great St. Petersburg Polytechnical University or the triple degree programme with the Peter the Great St. Petersburg Polytechnical University and Leibniz Universität Hannover.